arielgee/Sage-Like/.misc/tasks.md

 * support copy-paste in tree ?
 * link to self in feedPreview
 * a better word for 'Easy' in 'Feed check method' pref.
+* using the returned Promise fromthe set preference functions in prefs and internalPrefs
 * for _createSingleListItemFeed(): pass strings instead of elements
 * pagePopup is doubleing the entries. not clearing? something to do with back and forward. need to repreduce.
 HERE: https://adactio.com/
 * is strUrl.stripHtmlTags() neccesery? what it I use URL() for all urls with base and for the feeData object?